From the Tablet of Destinies to the Book of Life

 The Tablet of Destinies in Enuma Elish

-The Babylonian creation epic Enuma Elish, composed during the second millennium BCE, places the Tablet of Destinies at the center of a cosmic power struggle where it functions not as a passive record but as a device of absolute authority: whoever holds it governs the fundamental order of the universe, dictating the roles and fates of the gods themselves.[1]
+The Babylonian creation epic Enuma Elish, composed during the second millennium BCE and recited annually at the akitu (New Year) festival, places the Tablet of Destinies at the center of a cosmic power struggle that reveals how profoundly the technology of clay tablet writing shaped Mesopotamian conceptions of authority.
+The tablet in this narrative is not a passive record but a device of absolute sovereignty, since whoever possesses it governs the fundamental order of the universe, and the act of transferring it from one god to another constitutes the legitimate transfer of supreme power over all creation.[1]

 Enuma Elish 1:149-162